EdinSolar/Standards/README.md

   .md [(markdown)](http://daringfireball.net/projects/markdown/syntax) and .tex (LaTeX)

 * Making big changes - please branch off a large change and then pull request it back in to the Standards.
-THis lets everyone see all the changes and prevents confusion because people are on different versions.
+This lets everyone see all the changes and prevents confusion because people are on different versions.